deeplearning4j/deeplearning4j/generative-adversarial-network.md

 Meanwhile, the generator creates images that it passes to the discriminator in the hopes that they, too, will be deemed authentic.
 The goal of the generator is to generate passable hand-written digits.
 The goal of the discriminator, in this case, is to identify all those images as fake.

-So you have a double feedback loop:
+Here are the steps a GAN takes:

 * The generator takes in random numbers and returns an image.
 * This image is fed into the discriminator alongside images taken from the true dataset.
 * The discriminator takes in images and returns probabilities, a number between 0 and 1, with 1 representing authenticity and 0 representing fake.

+So you have a double feedback loop:

 * The discriminator is in a feedback loop with the ground truth of the images, which we know.
 * The generator is in a feedback loop with the discriminator.

 You can think of a GAN as the combination of a counterfeiter and a cop, a game of cat and mouse, where the first is learning to pass false notes, and the second is learning to detect them.
-Both are dynamic; i.e. the cop is in training, too, and each side comes to learn the others methods in a constant escalation.
+Both are dynamic; i.e. the cop is in training (maybe the central bank is flagging bills that slipped through), too, and each side comes to learn the other's methods in a constant escalation.

 The discriminator network is a standard convolutional network that can categorize the images fed to it, a binomial classifier.
 The generator is an inverse convolutional network, in a sense.
 The discriminator takes an image and downsamples it to a probability.
 The generator takes a vector of noise and upsamples it to an image.